AlexandraStrang/ADPE_Remote_Sensing/README.md

-# Using Remote Sensing to Estimate Adélie Penguin Populations: Effective for Long-Term Trends but Not Annual Variability
+# Ground-truthing of satellite imagery to assess seabird colony size: A test using Adélie penguins

 ## Overview: